menu

 Demographics

-The education level of Cove City - Dover citizens is a little higher than the average for US cities and towns: 21.16% of adults in Cove City - Dover have at least a bachelor's degree.
+The citizens of Cove City - Dover are slightly better educated than the national average of 21.84% for all cities and towns, with 21.16% of adults in Cove City - Dover having a bachelor's degree or advanced degree.

 The per capita income in Cove City - Dover in 2022 was $23,691, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $94,764 for a family of four.
 However, Cove City - Dover contains both very wealthy and poor people as well.